 Renting a Scooter instead?

 Check out our blog about scooter rental in Taiwan here.
+You can also click here or here to search for scooter rental options.

 We are US Expats that have extensive experience living, working, and travelling in Taiwan.
 In our day, we had to learn many things about Taiwan the hard way.
 But we have come to learn that Taiwan is one of the best places in the world for Foreigners to live.
 Our blog does not represent the opinions of every foreigner in Taiwan.
 We are just trying to help others learn more about this beautiful country.